 1.3 Abstract and Biography

 Before submitting your article, report, review or creative work, please e-mail the issue editors through the editorial assistant Michelle O’Connor at email@example.com an abstract and a brief biography.
-The abstract should be no more than 200 words and your biography should be no more than 60 words and should include your institutional affiliation and research interests.
+The abstract should be no more than 200 words and include up to six key words.
+Your biography should be no more than 60 words and should include your institutional affiliation and research interests.
 Please indicate if your piece is a full-length article, interview, report, review or creative work.